 It's also important for parents to paint the process of menstruation in a positive light.
 If a mother refers to her period as "the curse," her daughter might get a negative impression of the whole experience.
 Instead, mothers can explain that monthly periods are a natural and wonderful part of being a woman.
 After all, without them, women couldn't become mothers.

 Explaining that everyone is different is also key.
 For example, your daughter may be concerned that her body is changing more quickly — or more slowly — than her friends' bodies.

-In addition to understanding how menstruation works, girls need to be familiar with feminine-hygiene supplies (sanitary pads and tampons) and they should know that sometimes periods may cause cramps when the muscles of the uterus contract.
+Girls also need to be familiar with feminine-hygiene supplies (sanitary pads and tampons) and they should know that sometimes periods may cause cramps when the muscles of the uterus contract.

 Another reason kids need to know about menstruation at an early age is that sexually active girls can get pregnant even before they start menstruating.
 Sometimes ovulation (the release of an egg from an ovary) can happen just before a girl is about to have her first period.
 This means that she can be fertile and become pregnant even though she hasn't yet menstruated.

 Kids — both girls and boys — often have lots of questions about menstruation, such as: